-Gouda Stuffed Crusty Loaves: Hearty crusty bread with a gooey aged gouda center.
+These Gouda Stuffed Crusty Loaves are hearty crusty bread with a gooey aged gouda center.
 Perfect for soups and for sharing.

 I’ll admit this bread takes some time to make.

-I will also admit that it’s the most requested bread that I make.
+I will also admit that these Gouda Stuffed Crusty Loaves are the most requested bread that I make.

 The first time I tried the recipe I was a tad nervous as the starter doesn’t really look like most starters.